Bayesian Sparse Gaussian Mixture Model in High Dimensions: Model

 Denote $\bm{e}_i\in\mathbb{R}^K$ the unit vector that has value 1 at the $i$th coordinate and $0$ elsewhere.
 Let $\bl=[\bm{l}_1,\dots,\bm{l}_n]^T\in\mathbb{R}^{n\times K}$ where $\bm{l}_i=\bm{e}_{z_i}$.
 Then $\bl$ is the matrix whose rows represent cluster memberships of the $n$ observations.
 It follows immediately that the expected data matrix can be written as $\E(\by)=\bmu\bl^T$.
-Namely, our model can be represented as a signal-plus-noise model matrix $\by=\bmu\bl^T+\bE$, where $\bE=[\bm{\epsilon}_1,\dots,\bm{\epsilon}_n]$ is the mean-zero noise matrix whose elements are independent standard normal random variables.
-As $K$ is typically much smaller than $n$, the above representation of the model is similar to those in \cite{cape2018} and \cite{agterberg2022entrywise} because the data matrix has a low expected rank.
-Nevertheless, the sparse Gaussian mixture model differs from \cite{cape2018} and \cite{agterberg2022entrywise} in that the columns of the expected data matrix have the clustering structure and the rows have the sparsity structure.
-Following the previous convention of using asterisk to indicate true parameter values, we denote $\bmu^*$ and $\bl^*$ the underlying truth of $\bmu$ and $\bl$ throughout the rest of the paper.
+Namely, our model can be represented as a signal-plus-noise model matrix $\by=\bmu\bl^T+\bE$, where $\bE=[\bm{\epsilon}_1,\dots,\bm{\epsilon}_n]$ is the mean-zero noise matrix where $\bm{\epsilon}_i$'s are independent normal random vectors with mean zero and covariance matrix $\bSigma$.
+As $K$ is typically much smaller than $n$, the above representation of the model is similar to those in \citet{cape2018} and \citet{agterberg2022entrywise} because the data matrix has a low expected rank.
+Nevertheless, the sparse Gaussian mixture model differs from \citet{cape2018} and \citet{agterberg2022entrywise} in that the columns of the expected data matrix have the clustering structure and the rows have the sparsity structure.
+Following the previous convention of using asterisk to indicate true parameter values, we denote $(\bmu^*, \bl^*, \bSigma^*)$ the underlying truth of $(\bmu, \bl, \bSigma)$ throughout the rest of the paper.